tiiuae/ci-vm-example/README.md

 On running each target, a disk file (`.qcow2`) will be created on the host's current working directory.
 Any state data accumulated on the VM will persist as long as the associated disk file is not removed.
 For instance, changes to each virtual machine's `/nix/store` will persist reboots as long as the disk file is not removed between the VM boot cycles.
-Similarly, each VM state can be cleared by removing the disk file.
+Similarly, each VM state can be cleared by removing the VM disk file on the host.

 Following sections explain the main points demonstrated in each apps target:
 - [run-vm-builder-demo](#run-vm-builder-demo)